 White pine trees whisper in the breeze as you stand at the edge of Bear Head Lake.
 While traveling in the winter can be risky for road conditions it’d be worth it to take advantage of a cozy fire at the trail center lodge after a few hours of snowshoeing!

 Check out the wolf center or bear center for a great family-friendly educational spot to round out the day.
 Learn about the daily habits of the animals, plus watch them in action as they go about their day.
+If you’d like other suggestions of things to do I always enjoy perusing this list.

 Stay in International Falls, MN